 Here are some great alternatives to BlogVault:

 - UpdraftPlus - currently the most popular backup plugin for WordPress, thanks to it being free, UpdraftPlus is backed by a knowledgeable team of experts.
 It has support to on-demand and scheduled backups and allows you to upload directly your backups to a multitude of cloud storage.
 They also have a staging site called Updraft Clone.
-It’s free, but there’s a premium version which enables incremental backups, multisite compatibility, backup of non-WP files, and more.
+It’s free, but there’s a premium version that enables incremental backups, multisite compatibility, backup of non-WP files, and more.

 - VaultPress - part of the JetPack plugin and developed by Automattic, the company behind WordPress, VaultPress is another excellent alternative to BlogVault.
 It offers both daily and real-time backup solution and other features that can be found on BlogVault.
 You’ll need a JetPack subscription to take advantage of VaultPress, however, and you’ll have to pay per site since there’s no bundles or packages.